larryhastings/appeal/README.md

 function that accepts a string, breaks it into substrings however you like, and returns the list.

-Appeal provides a converter that does just that, called `appeal.split()` .
+Although... you don't need to bother!
+Appeal also provides a converter that does it for you, called `appeal.split()`.
 You pass in as many delimiter strings as you want, and `appeal.split()` will split the command-line across all of them.
 (If you don't specify any delimiters, `appeal.split()` will split at every whitespace character.)

 ## Specifying An Option More Than Once